alank90/vite-prototype/git_commands.md

 **\$ git commit -m "First commit"**

-_Note- Remember to add node_modules/ directory to .gitignore file befor the commit_
+_Note- Remember to add node_modules/ directory to .gitignore file before the commit_

 ## === Checkout(Create) Local Branch and Setup Remote Repo to Track It: ===